 The Department of Psychology currently offers undergraduate programs in the Faculty of Arts and Social Sciences.
 Graduate programs in psychology are offered at both the master’s and doctoral levels.
 Psychology is a part of the University’s program in Criminology and Criminal Justice, as well as the Child Studies program offered by the Institute for Interdisciplinary Studies.

-We offer opportunities to explore all of psychology’s major areas including Social and Personality, Health, Forensic, Applied, Cognitive and Developmental.
+We offer opportunities to explore all of psychology’s major areas and concentrations including Personality and Social, Health, Forensic, Cognitive and Developmental.
 Visit our Research page to learn more about these specific areas.

 The Department of Psychology is committed to excellence in teaching both inside and outside the classroom, which is provided within the context of an active and diverse research environment.

 Ottawa, the nation’s capital, is home to first-class medical facilities such as the Ottawa Hospital, the Children’s Hospital of Eastern Ontario and the Royal Ottawa Hospital, which provides specialized mental health assessment and treatment for adults, adolescents and children with a mental illness.